-Institutions that expends \$500,000 or more in combined state and federal funds during the program year is required to have an audit of those funds made in accordance with generally accepted Government Auditing Standards (The Yellow Book), revised, as published by the Comptroller General of the United States.
+Subrecipients that expend \$750,000 or more in combined state and federal funds, but less than \$750,000 in federal funds, during the program year are required to have an audit of those funds made in accordance with generally accepted Government Auditing Standards (The Yellow Book), revised, as published by the Comptroller General of the United States.
 Where such an audit is not required to meet the federal requirements, the costs related to DHS audit requirements may not be charged to federal funding streams.

-If in connection with the agreement, a local government or nonprofit organization expends \$300,000 or more in combined state and federal funds during the program year, the subrecipient shall ensure that, for the term of the contract, an independent auditor conducts annual examinations of its compliance with the terms and conditions of this contract, as well as applicable program regulations.
-These examinations shall be conducted in accordance with the American Institute of Certified Public Accountants' Statements on Standards for Attestation Engagements (SSAE), Section 601, Compliance Attestation, and shall be of a scope acceptable to DHS.
-The initial Section 601 compliance examination shall be completed for the program year specified in the contract and conducted annually thereafter.
-The independent auditor shall issue a report on its compliance examination as defined in SSAE, Section 601.
-The incremental cost for preparation of the SSAE cannot be charged to federal funding streams.
+If in connection with the agreement, a subrecipient expends \$500,000 or more in combined state and federal funds, but less than \$750,000 in combined state and federal funds, during the program year, the subrecipient shall ensure that, for the term of the contract, an independent auditor conducts annual examinations of its compliance with the terms and conditions of this contract (compliance attestations).
+These examinations shall be conducted in accordance with the American Institute of Certified Public Accountants' Statements on Standards for Attestation Engagements, No. 18, Attestation Standards: Clarification and Recodification (SSAE 18) and shall be of a scope acceptable to the DHS.
+The initial compliance attestation shall be completed for the program year specified in the contract and conducted annually thereafter.
+The incremental cost for preparation of the compliance attestation reports cannot be charged to federal funding streams.